Invoices-Manager/Invoices-Manager-API/README.md

 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.0.2.0
+- The API will now be started from the source code and not from the compiled version

 ## v1.0.1.0
 - JWT are now saved hashed in the database